LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._
+The purpose of this project is to create a application that introduces a Need management service for companies, such that an admin can given helpers a list of needs to be completed and the helpers can take the needs, complete them, and checkout to signify fcompleting thier needs.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._